ncatlab/nlab-content/pages/3722.md

 $$ j_{U'}\colon V \mapsto U \cup V .$$
 The idea is that this subspace is the part of $X$ which does not involve $U$ (hence the notation $U'$, or any other notation for a [[complement]]), and we may identify $V$ with $U \cup V$ when we are looking only away from $U$.

-(There is a lot more to say, about convergence spaces, smooth spaces, etc.)
+(There is a lot more to say, about convergence spaces, smooth spaces, schemes, etc.)

 [[!redirects closed subspace]]